 Discovering treasure is always exciting.
 I remember as a boy, reading Treasure Island, where the allure of pirate treasure is so great, that an otherwise sensible district squire buys a ship and set sail to discover it.
-In the school holidays, my parents took us to see the Crown Jewels at the Tower of London, and I got to appreciate first hand, the allure of treasure, how it sparkles and entices.
+In the school holidays, my parents took us to see the Crown Jewels at the Tower of London, and I got to appreciate first hand, the fascination of treasure, how it sparkles and entices.

 As I got older I read in the Bible about a man who found treasure in a field (Matthew 13:44).
 He sold all he had to own the field where the treasure was.
 Under the UK’s Treasure Act, 1996, he would have been obliged to report his find to a coroner, who, if he determined it was treasure, would have required him to offer it for sale to a museum at a price set by an independent board of antiquities.
 Thankfully, in the Bible, there was no board of antiquities and no coroner; the man got to keep his treasure.
 This is especially wonderful because the treasure he had found was God Himself.

 In the Christian world, Treasure Hunting is now a phrase associated with Spirit-led evangelism.
 We pray, see a picture of a man in a red sweater, or a lady in a green dress, then head off to the shopping mall to find them.
 If we find them, we tell them whatever God said and ask if we can pray for them.
 Treasure found!

 While not the most effective form of evangelism, there are some benefits to this exercise.
 I’ll mention two.